Yarra Valley Trail

 Stage 3 is expected to cost $7.5 million.

-Council is currently seeking funding from State and Federal Government and will also provide a contribution.
+Council will continue to seek funding opportunities from State and Federal Government and will also provide a contribution.

 The Yarra Valley Trail will be delivered in stages over multiple years.